CHJ empowers the people it serves to make healthier choices.

 Center for Health Justice (CHJ) is a service-focused agency that views incarceration as a period of opportunity, striving to develop, implement, and replicate innovative programs and services for incarcerated and recently-released individuals worldwide; and their family members and partners.

-Founded in 2000, in response to unmet medical and non-medical needs of inmates, CHJ has extensive experience providing highly focused education, transitional case management, counseling, resource allocation, linkage to and maintenance of care for incarcerated individuals.
-CHJ continues providing these services to high-risk parolees upon release, collaborating regularly with several community-based organizations (e.g., housing or employment) to ensure clients are connected to services that will add stability to their lives; ultimately helping them to care for and about themselves and avoid re-incarceration.
+Founded in 1999, in response to the unmet needs of incarcerated populations, CHJ now serves over ten thousand clients annually.
+The agency has unique access and credibility with incarcerated women, men, and youth, providing cost-effective, culturally-competent, user-friendly services.
+CHJ continues providing these services to clients upon release, collaborating regularly with vested stakeholders in the community to ensure clients are connected to services that add stability to their lives; ultimately helping them to care for and about themselves and avoid re-incarceration.

-CHJ’s programs and services are available both in-custody and post-release:
+CHJ’s programs/services available in-custody and post-release:

 1) Education — Risk-Reduction Counseling, Self-Advocacy, Health Literacy, Tech Literacy, Awareness/Treatment/Prevention for Substance Abuse, HIV, HCV, STIs, TB, and MRSA

 2) Support Groups — User-friendly psychotherapeutic interventions that explore self-discovery in a safe group setting, addressing emotional traumas and decision-making